 No individual is allowed to step onto the logo.
 On game days, the team as a whole gathers on the logo and takes a knee.
 The ceiling above this spot is a dome, and whatever is said from that spot can be heard everywhere in the locker room.
 This is where the team spends its final moments before moving out of the locker room and onto the field.

-This is the portal through which the team enters the field.
-Wherever you are in Bryant-Denny Stadium you realize it is a big place.
+Bryant-Denny Stadium you realize it is a big place.
 But there is nowhere that the stadium seems larger than down on the field.

 In addition to the construction on the south end zone, there are other improvements being made to the facility.
 The existing video boards in the north end are being replaced so that they match the high-definition plasma video screens being installed in the south end.
 The concrete path that circles the field is being replaced with brick pavers, and the chain link fence that separates this path from the field in being replaced with an iron fence with brick stanchions.